Seneca-ICTOER/OSM620v1/docs/Labs/lab7.md

 3. If it still doesn’t work, ask your instructor for help.

 > **Note:** In a real environment, admins can trigger a *Group Policy Update* remotely from GPMC on the domain or OU, but for this lab you’ll run `gpupdate /force` locally on *laptop1*.

+## Lab 7 Sign-Off

+**It’s essential to complete Lab 7 correctly.** Lab 8 assumes you have your users, groups, and computers properly organized in Active Directory.

+When you finish Lab 7, ask your instructor for a sign-off.

+### Sign-Off Checklist

+Please have the following on screen and ready to show.
+You will need to power on the following VMs:

+ * srv1
+ * srv2
+ * laptop1

+#### On srv1:

+**Using your `firstname.lastname` Domain Administrator account**, show the following in *Active Directory Users and Computers*.

+HQ\Users OU structure

+1. In Active Directory Users and Computers, show:
+	1. Bob Smith in HQ > Users > Accountants
+	2. Enzo Matrix in HQ > Users > IT > Helpdesk
+	3. Dot Matrix in HQ > Users > IT > SysAdmins

+HQ\Computers OU structure

+1. In HQ > Computers, show:
+	1.	srv1 in Servers > Members
+	2.	laptop1 in Laptops > Accounting
+	3. User and Computer GPOs
+1. In Group Policy Management, show that:
+	1. Your Employee user GPO (for example, User – Employee Lockdown) is linked at HQ > Users > Accountants.
+	2. Your IT user GPO (for example, User – IT Environment) is linked at HQ > Users > IT.
+	3. Your Laptop computer GPO (for example, Computer – Laptops Baseline) is linked at HQ > Computers > Laptops.

+If all of the above are present, your directory structure and GPO links are considered correct for this lab.

+Test your user accounts:

+1. Log into Enzo Matrix.
+2. Log into Dot Matrix.

+#### On laptop1:

+1. Log into Bob Smith.
+1. Log into your `firstname.lastname` Domain Administrator account.